jkleinj/jkleinj.github.io/_posts/2020-05-06-Docker-for-the-Computational-Scientist.md

 For CPU/GPU intensive work, compiled binaries from low-level languages like C have still the edge in terms of speed and memory load.
-Mixed high&low-level implementations are not therefore not uncommon.
+Mixed high&low-level implementations are therefore not uncommon.
 The latter may however lead to a tricky situation when it comes to program dissemination.
 A computational scientist interested in a particular program most likely needs to install various software packages, often accompanied with specifc version requirements and sometimes poor backward compatibility.
-I guess almost every computational scientist has given up on a software installation at one point in time because of compatibility problems.
+I guess almost every computational scientist has struggled with a software installation at least once because of compatibility problems.

 Docker is a great solution for this type of dilemma.
 A Docker image captures the essence of the computer environment of the program developer.